 How to Repel Deer

 Here are some strategies to repel deer.
-Try these ideas to keep deer away from your garden, and especially from eating your vegetables!
+Try these ideas to keep deer away from your garden, and especially from eating your veggies!

-I don't have deer where I live, but look how sweet they are... they look innocent enough.
+There's no deer where I live, but oh how sweet they are... they look innocent enough.

-I know, I know, I can imagine the damage they can do; in fact I've heard the sad stories, so here goes and I hope these tips listed below will control deer in your garden.
+Yes I know, I can imagine the damage they do; in fact I've heard the sad stories, so here goes and I hope these tips listed below will deter your local deer.

 How to Control Deer in Your Garden